-- To complete without delay work on updating the debrief workbook. - Development of peer review arrangements with Metropolitan FRSs to provide external operational assurance. - Undertake a review into the provision of legal services in fire safety prosecutions. - To develop a process which enables feedback to be sent to an individual highlighting inaccuracies in their work, raising their awareness and seeking its correction. - To conduct a review into the Standing Order on Corporate Risk Management and other related policies. - 3.2 An implementation plan has been developed and as the recommendations progress information will be provided to the Committee at appropriate times.
+- To complete without delay work on updating the debrief workbook. - Development of peer review arrangements with Metropolitan FRSs to provide external operational assurance. - A review of the provision of legal services should be undertaken.
+This will explore the full range of options available to ensure that efficiencies and value for money is achieved along with improved service provision. - To develop a process which enables feedback to be sent to an individual highlighting inaccuracies in their work, raising their awareness and seeking its correction. - To conduct a review into the Standing Order on Corporate Risk Management and other related policies. - 3.2 An implementation plan has been developed and as the recommendations progress information will be provided to the Committee at appropriate times.